Dr. Maria-Carolina Cambre, PhD

 (2015, Mar.
 14).
 Ausflüge in die Herausforderungen und Möglichkeiten der aktuellen visuellen Methoden (Exploring the challenges and possibilities of current visual methods) At The Working Group on the Image at Universitat Potsdam, Brandenburg, DE

 (2014, Sept.
 16).
 Does Anonymous have a gender or species?
 Contemporary Issues in Communication at the University of Ontario Institute of Technology (UOIT).

 (2014, Sept.
 3).
 Polymedia literacies and the information society.
 Centre for Integrated Studies, Faculty of Social Sciences and Humanities at Athabasca University, Edmonton, AB Canada.

 (2014, April 24).
 Expériences en sociologie visuelle: Le visage du Che Guevara et l’ambiguïté sexuel.
 Invited lecture at the Laboratoire d'histoire visuelle contemporaine, Ecole des hautes études en sciences sociales INHA, 2, rue Vivienne, 75002 Paris, FR.

 (2014, Mar.
 22-26).
-Respondent paper at Knowings and Knots: Methodologies and Ecologies in Research-Creation a Think-Tank with Distinguished guest Dr. Donna Haraway funded by the Kule Institute for Advanced Studies, Killam Connection Grant, the University of Alberta Faculty of Arts, SSHRC Situating Science Cluster, the Canada Research Chairs in Cultural Studies, Design Studies, and Philosophy of Gender and Sexuality, Latitude 53 Gallery, and the departments of Art and Design and Women and Gender Studies at the University of Alberta.
+Respondent paper at Knowings and Knots: Methodologies and Ecologies in Research-Creation a Think-Tank with Dr. Donna Haraway (sponsored by: Kule Institute for Advanced Studies, Killam Connection Grant, UAlberta Faculty of Arts, SSHRC, the Canada Research Chairs in Cultural Studies, Design Studies, and Philosophy of Gender and Sexuality, Latitude 53 Gallery, Departments of Art and Design and Women & Gender Studies, University of Alberta.